-To ensure enrollment of women at highest risk of HIV transmission despite ZDV therapy and with a baseline control group transmission rate of at least 15 percent, approximately 50 percent of women enrolling in ACTG 185 should have entry CD4+ lymphocyte counts <200/mm3 or will have received ZDV for 6 months or more.
+To ensure enrollment of women at highest risk of HIV transmission despite ZDV therapy and with a baseline control group transmission rate of at least 15 percent, approximately 50 percent of women enrolling in ACTG 185 should have entry CD4+ lymphocyte counts $<200/\text{mm}^3$ or will have received ZDV for 6 months or more.
 The rationale is the following: if 50 percent of the patients enrolled had CD4+ counts between 200-500/mm3 and received <6 months of ZDV therapy (similar to the ACTG 076 population), a transmission rate of 10 percent is anticipated.
-Based on the above discussion, the anticipated transmission rate in patients with CD4+ <200/mm3 and/or ZDV greater than or equal to 6 months would be approximately 20 percent or more.
-Thus, if at least 50 percent of women were at highest risk for transmission (low CD4+ count and/or longer duration ZDV), we anticipate a total control group transmission rate for at least 15 percent.
+Based on the above discussion, the anticipated transmission rate in patients with CD4+ $<200/\text{mm}^3$ and/or ZDV greater than or equal to 6 months would be approximately 20 percent or more.
+Thus, if at least 50 percent of women were at highest risk for transmission rate for at least 15 percent.
 With a sample size of 800 (400 per arm), there would be power adequate to detect a 50 percent treatment effect if the control group transmission rate was 15 percent.